krane/krane/docs/krane-config.md

-# Deployment Configuration
+# Krane Config

-Creating a deployment in Krane starts with a **single file**, this file contains the deployment configuration used when creating container resources.
+Creating a deployment using Krane starts with a **single file**, this file contains the deployment configuration used when creating container resources.
 The deployment configuration can be stored at the root of your project, a ci repository or directory on your local machine.
 When using the [CLI](cli) you can reference the location of this deployment configuration so location.
 The simplest configuration file could look like:

 ```json
 {